sepp2k/TeSSLa-mirror/docs/phases.md

 FlatTessla
 ———TypeChecker—> (finds type errors, annotates every sub-expression with its type and auto-converts constant expressions to `default(nil, value)`-streams where needed)
 TypedTessla
-———ConstantFolder—> (evaluates constant expressions and expands macros)
+———ConstantEvaluator—> (evaluates constant expressions and expands macros)
 TesslaCore
 ———DeadStreamEliminator—> (removes streams not used by outstreams)
 TesslaCore